Create agent flows

 -

 Select the Tools tab and validate that both of your agent flows are in the list.
-If not, select +Add a tool > Flow > and select the missing agent flow.
-Select Add to agent.
+If not, select + Add a tool > Flow > and select the missing agent flow.
+Select Add and configure.

-Task 2.3 - Add the Create Booking Request agent action to the topic
+Task 2.3 - Add the Create Booking Request tool to the topic

 -